Jerrylum/vex-tm-obs-sync/README.md

 A Python application that synchronizes OBS scenes with VEX Tournament Manager audience display modes.
 This tool enables seamless integration between your streaming setup and tournament management, automatically switching between displays as scenes change.

+> [!CAUTION]
+> **This software is very likely to be considered as unauthorized software.** This software accesses Tournament Manager through UI automation instead of the official TM Public API (Local TM API).
+While this software respect the spirit of the TM Public API guidelines, as an Event Partner, please be aware that using this software might be considered as a violation of the Commitment to Event Excellence.
+>
+> **Read the official [TM Public API guidelines](https://kb.roboticseducation.org/hc/en-us/articles/19238156122135) and [Commitment to Event Excellence](https://kb.roboticseducation.org/hc/en-us/articles/12094736701975-Commitment-to-Event-Excellence) before using this software in any official event.**

 ## Features

 - **Bidirectional Sync**: Synchronize OBS scene changes to VEX TM audience display and vice versa